 - Population: 6,686

-- Why Live Here: Small community, beautiful views, natural trails, and low cost of living
+- Why Live Here: Small community, beautiful views, natural trails, and affordable prices

 If you’ve ever seen the classic action film, Rambo, then you’re looking at Hope, BC.
 Many of the “overseas” scenes in the movie were filmed in the mountains and forests of Hope.